Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics

 Compressed air was supplied from a main storage tank (N310415, PORTER-CABLE) and passed through an inline pneumatic reservoir (US14227-S0400, SMC) to reduce pressure fluctuations.
 The reservoir output was divided into two branches, each connected to a PAM through a pair of miniature three-way solenoid valves (SY113-SMO-PM3-F, SMC), enabling independent inflation and exhaust.

-Pressure regulation was achieved using a discrete valve pulsing strategy.
-At each control cycle, the measured pressure was compared to the desired setpoint.
-If the error exceeded the fixed deadband, a short inflation or exhaust pulse was applied depending on the error sign.
-Inflation pulses lasted 10~ms, exhaust pulses 15~ms, and a 20~ms refractory period was enforced to allow pressure stabilization.
-These timing parameters were selected empirically to ensure reliable valve operation without overshoot or flow interruption and were not obtained through formal optimization.
-Once the target pressure was reached, both valves were closed, isolating the PAM as a sealed pneumatic volume.
+Pressure was regulated by discrete valve pulsing.
+When the pressure error exceeded a fixed deadband, the controller applied a 10~ms inflation or 15~ms exhaust pulse, followed by a 20~ms refractory period.
+These timings were chosen empirically for reliable valve operation.
+At the target pressure, both valves were closed and the PAM chamber was sealed.

-A BeagleBone Black Wireless embedded controller coordinated valve actuation, motor torque commands, and synchronized data acquisition for both experimental setups.
+A BeagleBone Black Wireless embedded controller coordinated valve actuation, motor torque commands, and synchronized data acquisition for the antagonistic joint platform.
 All sensor signals were sampled at 1~kHz and recorded for offline processing.